-1. There shall be no drinking of alcoholic beverages and no open containers of alcoholic beverages in public places on the college campus or public areas in campus buildings.
-Exceptions may be made on an event-by-event basis under the following conditions:

-- a.
-The use of alcoholic beverages will be in full compliance with Washington State law. - b.
-The event is sponsored by a college-affiliated organization or an organization that has reserved the facility according to college procedures. - c.
-A college faculty or staff member assumes responsibility for the event and agrees to be present for its duration. - d.
-The department, division, office, or administrator responsible for the facility being requested agrees to the terms of the use of alcoholic beverages and the facility. - 2.
+- 1. There shall be no drinking of alcoholic beverages and no open containers of alcoholic beverages in public places on the college campus or public areas in campus buildings.
+Exceptions may be made on an event-by-event basis under the following conditions: - The use of alcoholic beverages will be in full compliance with the Washington State Law. - The event is sponsored by a college-affiliated organization or an organization that has reserved the facility according to college procedures. - A college faculty or staff member assumes responsibility for the event and agrees to be present for its duration. - The department, division, office, or administrator responsible for the facility being requested agrees to the terms of the use of alcoholic beverages and the facility. - 2.
 No ASWC fees or residence hall fees may be used for the purchase of alcoholic beverages. - 3.
 Students and student groups must avoid the direct or indirect sale of alcoholic beverages.

-4. Students will be held directly responsible for the destruction of personal or public property, the violation of the safety or rights of other persons, or the violation of any other campus regulations which may occur while they are under the influence of alcohol.
-Excessive consumption and/or purchasing large quantities of alcoholic beverages are considered a violation of the alcohol policy.
+- 4. Students will be held directly responsible for the destruction of personal or public property, the violation of the safety or rights of other persons, or the violation of any other campus regulations which may occur while they are under the influence of alcohol.
+Excessive consumption and/or purchasing large quantities of alcoholic beverages are considered a violation of the alcohol policy. - 5.
+Students should be familiar with the Washington State law that governs the use and purchase of alcohol